Evelyn Nesbit: Child

 Nesbit gave birth to a son, Russell William Thaw, on October 25, 1910, in Berlin, Germany.
 She always maintained that her son was Thaw's biological child, conceived during a conjugal visit to Thaw while he was confined at Matteawan, although Thaw denied paternity throughout his life.

-In 1911, Nesbit reconciled with her mother, who took on the role of caregiver for the child while Nesbit sought out opportunities to support herself and her son.
-Russell appeared with his mother in at least six films: Threads of Destiny (1914), Redemption (1917), Her Mistake (1918), The Woman Who Gave (1918), I Want to Forget (1918), and The Hidden Woman (1922).
-He became an accomplished pilot, placing third in the 1935 Bendix Trophy race from Los Angeles to Cleveland, ahead of Amelia Earhart in fifth place.
+In 1911 Nesbit reconciled with her mother, who took on the role of caregiver for the child while Nesbit sought out opportunities to support herself and her son.
+Russell appeared with his mother in at least six films: Threads of Destiny (1914), Redemption (1917), Her Mistake (1918), The Woman Who Gave (1918), I Want to Forget (1918) and The Hidden Woman (1922).
+Nesbit's son became an accomplished pilot, placing third in the 1935 Bendix Trophy race from Los Angeles to Cleveland, ahead of Amelia Earhart in fifth place.

 Later years

-Throughout the prolonged court proceedings, Nesbit had received financial support from the Thaws.
+Throughout the prolonged court proceedings, Nesbit had received financial support from Thaw's family.
 These payments, made to her through the family's attorneys, had been inconsistent and far from generous.
 After the close of the second trial, the Thaws virtually abandoned her, cutting off all funds.
 Her grandson, Russell Thaw Jr., recounted a piece of family lore in a 2005 interview with the Los Angeles Times: purportedly, she had received $25,000 from the Thaws after the culmination of the trials.
 To spite them, she then donated the money to anarchist Emma Goldman, who subsequently turned it over to investigative journalist and political activist John Reed.
 Nesbit was left to her own resources to provide for herself.
 She found modest success working in vaudeville and on the silent screen.
 In 1914, she appeared in Threads of Destiny, produced at the Betzwood studios of film producer Siegmund Lubin.

 Nesbit divorced Thaw in 1915.
-As soon as the divorce was finalized, she married her dance partner, Jack Clifford in 1916.
+The following year, as soon as the divorce was finalized, she married her dance partner, Jack Clifford.
 The announcement was front page news.
-Beginning in 1913, the couple had toured with an extremely successful stage act.
-In August 1913, she gave a dance performance at New York City's Victoria Theater, reported as her first performance on the New York City stage since 1904.
-Despite what one reviewer called an “indifferent vaudeville exhibition,” in November 1913, they packed the house at Chicago’s Auditorium Theater, drawing an overall audience of 7,400 at the venue, turning away hundreds.
+Beginning in 1913, the couple had toured with an extremely successful stage act; in August of that year she gave a dance performance at New York's Victoria Theater, reported as her first performance in the city since 1904.
+Despite what one reviewer called an "indifferent vaudeville exhibition", in November 1913, they packed the house at Chicago's Auditorium Theater, drawing an overall audience of 7,400 at the venue, turning away hundreds.
 Their marriage did not fare as well.
-Clifford eventually found his wife's notoriety an insurmountable issue, with his own identity subsumed by that of "Mr. Evelyn Nesbit".
-He left her in 1918.
+Clifford eventually found his wife's notoriety an insurmountable issue, with his own identity subsumed by that of "Mr. Evelyn Nesbit"; he left her in 1918.
 After years of legal battles and accusations of infidelity, their divorce was finalized in 1933.
 Her long-term friend and employer, Dan Blanco, supported her in court.
-A well-known Chicago nightclub proprietor, Blanco helped engineer Nesbit’s cabaret comeback in the 1920s, first at Chicago’s Moulin Rouge and later at his own Club Alabam.
+A well-known Chicago nightclub proprietor, Blanco helped engineer Nesbit's cabaret comeback in the 1920s, first at Chicago's Moulin Rouge and later at his own Club Alabam.